-The client's self-attestation regarding his income is matched by the federal data hub and other electronic sources.
-When no financial information is returned by any of the electronic sources, there is nothing to reconcile with the self-attestation.
+The client's self-attestation regarding his income is matched by the federal data hub and Workforce WV wage data.
+When no financial information is returned by any of these electronic sources, there is nothing to reconcile with the self-attestation.
 If the self-attested figure is above or below the maximum threshold for the household size, the self-attested amount is used for eligibility determination without further verification.